teamshares/service_action/README.md

 ## Contributions

-Service Action is open source and contributions from the community are encouraged!
+Axn is open source and contributions from the community are encouraged!
 No contribution is too small.

 See our [contribution guidelines](CONTRIBUTING.md) for more information.